Summary

 - Provides word processing and document production services.
 Utilize office services support as appropriate.

-- Drafts correspondence, having knowledge of common documents for applicable departments.For example, in litigation; pleadings, complaints, subpoenas, interrogatories, deposition notices, pretrial orders.
+- Drafts correspondence, having knowledge of common T&E documents preferred.

 - Proofreads all documents produced for correct formatting, spelling, and grammar, and ensures that all attachments, exhibits, or enclosures are intact.